domiluk/hawaii-remake/README.md

 ## What to work on next:

 - find out how game_loop works
-- make some sort of game init function so that everything gets reinited and the game can be played again
+- move into game init function everything that gets inited so that the game can be played again
-  - but first just the install int
-- game continues in the background even after somebody won and the winning screen is up
-- in practice (one player only) the player still collides with the second player
+- in "practice" (one player only) the player still collides with the second player